 Birman cats may look high maintenance, but the monthly costs to care for them aren’t necessarily higher than those of other cats.

 Additional Costs to Factor In

-Monthly costs are fairly easy to budget for but what about unexpected or infrequent costs related to owning a Birman cat?
+Monthly costs are relatively easy to budget for, but what about unexpected or infrequent expenses related to owning a Birman cat?
 This could include anything from emergency medical care to replacing your favorite couch that your cat decided to use as a scratching post.

-Here are a few other possible costs you may have to consider:
+Here are a few other costs you may have to consider:

 |Pet sitters or boarding||$25-$85/day|

 As you’ve seen, owning a Birman cat isn’t necessarily cheap.
 The cost to purchase a cat can be more than many of us can afford.
 Adopting a Birman will always be the cheaper option if you have the chance.

 Buying from a backyard breeder or pet store might seem to be less costly in the beginning, but you may end up with hefty vet bills in the long run from buying an unhealthy cat.
 If you have your heart set on owning a Birman cat but are wondering if there are ways to save money on care and supplies, here are some ideas to do just that.

 Vet care will be one of the most expensive parts of owning a Birman.
 The price of vet services can vary widely, so shop around your area to find cost-effective options.
 Many areas also have low-cost vet clinics.

 Cat food and litter expenses can add up, but it’s possible to find quality brands that aren’t expensive.
 Many cat supplies can be found used or free at thrift stores or yard sales.